eltevo/StePS/StePS/README.txt

   GR would like to thank the Department of Physics & Astronomy, JHU for supporting this work.
   GR acknowledges sponsorship of a NASA Postdoctoral Program Fellowship.
 GR was supported by JPL, which is run under contract by California Institute of Technology for NASA.
   The developer acknowledges support from the National Science Foundation (NSF) award 1616974.
+  GR acknowledges the support of the Research Council of Finland grant 354905 and the support by the European Research Council via ERC Consolidator grant KETJU (no. 818930).